RafiASKing/tiketa-app/docs/system-overview.md

 * No authentication, payments, or inventory caps beyond seat uniqueness.
 * Show durations are hard-coded to 2 hours and not stored in the database.
-* Timezone handling mixes aware (seeding) and naive (runtime queries).
-When running outside Asia/Jakarta, ensure server timezone assumptions are documented.
+* Timezone handling assumes storage in UTC and presentation in Asia/Jakarta.
+If you introduce new scheduling code, reuse the provided conversion helpers to stay consistent.
 * There are no automated tests; manual validation is required after changes.
 * Frontend assets are inline; large-scale theming would benefit from CSS modularisation.